pankaj-giri/tiny_url/readme.md

 Replace localhost with the private ip of the ec2 instance (in this case `172.31.30.180`)

+seeds will have the public ip of the ec2
 ``
 seed_provider:
     # Addresses of hosts that are deemed contact points.